cosmos/sdk-tutorials/academy/1-what-is-cosmos/cosmos-ecosystem.md

 <HighlightBox type="tip">

-Have a look at the official [Starport documentation](https://docs.starport.com/) and the section on [Starport in the My Own Cosmos Chain chapter](../4-my-own-chain/starport.md).
+Have a look at the official [Ignite CLI documentation](https://docs.ignite.com/) and the section on [Ignite CLI in the My Own Cosmos Chain chapter](../4-my-own-chain/starport.md).

 </HighlightBox>

-When you scaffold with Starport, things like key management, creating validators, and transferring tokens can be done through the CLI.
+When you scaffold with Ignite CLI, things like key management, creating validators, and transferring tokens can be done through the CLI.

 ## CosmWasm: Multi-chain smart contracts